basiccube/PizzaTowerSpriteRecreations/README.md

 # Pizza Tower Sprite Recreations
-Some recreations of certain Pizza Tower sprites.
+Some recreations of certain Pizza Tower sprites, the recreations may be incomplete.
-Includes Aseprite project files and PNGs.
+Includes Aseprite files and PNGs.

-Feel free to use them for any project.
+Feel free to use them in any project.